phuha7/morse_code/README.md

 # morse_code
-This program translates latin alphabet to morse code.
+This program turns latin alphabet to morse code.
 It takes a string from the command line argument.

 examples input and output: